Freedom fries: Reactions

 In response to the change, French Embassy spokeswoman Nathalie Loiseau commented "It's exactly a non-issue ... we focus on the serious issues" and noted that fries originated in Belgium.
 She then remarked that France's position on the change was that they were "in a very serious moment dealing with very serious issues, and we are not focusing on the name [Americans] give to potatoes."
 After the name reversal, an embassy spokeswoman said: "our relations are definitely much more important than potatoes ... and our relations are back on track."

-The first episode of Anthony Bourdain: No Reservations, an American travel and food show, was broadcast during this era.
-Freedom fries was shown as an example of the then-current frosty relations.
-It was named "Why the French Don't Suck."

 In a 2005 opinion poll by Gallup, participants were asked if they felt the renaming of French fries and toast was "a silly idea or a sincere expression of patriotism;" 66% answered it was silly, 33% answered it was patriotic, and 1% had no opinion.
-Several restaurants followed the Houses' change, and the name is still used by Army Navy in the Philippines in order to complement the latter restaurant's military theme.
-Opposing the name change, The Saturn Cafe in Santa Cruz, California, changed their menu to "Impeach George W. Bush fries."
+However, only 15% of participants actually considered using the term "freedom fries"; 80% said they would continue to call them "french fries".
+Several restaurants followed the House's change.
+As of 2020, several American restaurants still used the name "freedom fries".
+Opposing the name change, Saturn Cafe in Santa Cruz, California, changed their menu to "Impeach George W. Bush fries."
 Meanwhile, Reckitt Benckiser, maker of French's mustard, were sufficiently concerned about the movement to publicly clarify that its brand derived from a family name.

 Massachusetts Democratic Congressman Barney Frank noted that the change made "Congress look even sillier than it sometimes looks," New York Democratic Congressman José Serrano characterized the renaming as "petty grandstanding," and urged fellow legislators to concentrate on more pressing issues.

-In the March 15, 2003, episode of Saturday Night Live, Tina Fey reported this on the satirical Weekend Update: "In a related story, in France, American cheese is now referred to as 'idiot cheese.'"
-The 2006 documentary Freedom Fries: And Other Stupidity We'll Have to Explain to Our Grandchildren directed by Carl Christman took a comedic viewpoint on American consumerism and patriotism.
-In the episode "Stan Knows Best" of American Dad!, after being asked how his French toast is, the main character Stan remarks: "Smelly and ungrateful!
-But this American toast is delicious."
-In the comic strip Doonesbury, the characters Mark Slackmeyer and Zonker Harris criticized the name change in French.
-Slackmeyer said that, translated, the U.S. liberated France in World War II; and that many French newspaper headlines after 9/11 were "We are all American."
-At the end, he states that the anti-French were "jingoistic, self-regarding conquer-monkeys!"
 The French American indie band Freedom Fry chose their name based on the Freedom Fries phenomenon.
 In 2005, Robert Plant and his band Strange Sensation released the album Mighty ReArranger, which contains the track '"Freedom Fries," an anti-war song whose lyrics contains the words "Freedom fries and burns and scars, the liberator goes too far."